Beyond Breaking News

 Agence France-Presse (AFP) is a leading global news agency.
 Founded in 1835, AFP now provides content to thousands of news outlets worldwide, delivering breaking news to TV channels, digital publications and production companies.
 Its new AFPTV Live platform was designed to make its content discoverable, be easy to use, and enable live IP delivery to better serve its clients.

-Working together with our media services company, MX1, AFP designed the AFPTV Live platform based on MX1 360 – a unified media platform that enables news editors to aggregate, prepare, manage, playout and distribute content anywhere from a single user interface.
+Working together, MX1 and AFP designed the AFPTV Live platform based on MX1 360 – a unified media platform that enables news editors to aggregate, prepare, manage, playout and distribute content anywhere from a single user interface.
 MX1 360 is unique in the marketplace, helping news agencies and their media customers to seamlessly bridge from traditional broadcasting to the new media world, including online video.
 The solution combines robust on-site infrastructure and technical facilities with the most advanced cloud-based platform, providing the most effective way for clients to manage, enhance and deliver their content.

 “There’s no point having great content if we can’t deliver it to our clients efficiently and reliably every day,” says Phil Chetwynd, Global Editor-in-Chief of AFP.
 “We are now able to fulfil two major client needs: they have all the information they need about our live coverage in real time, and they can send the content to their newsrooms via IP delivery – enabled by this solution.”